 DMLS is one type of 3D printing or additive manufacturing technology, which are broad terms used to describe a number of layer-based manufacturing techniques.
 Also known as selective laser melting (SLM) or laser powder bed fusion (LPBF), DMLS uses a high power, high density laser to melt and fuse metallic powders together.

-DMLS can use many types of metal in its process, including tool steels, stainless steels (e.g. 300 Series Stainless Steel and PH 17-4 Stainless Steel), aluminum, titanium, nickel alloys, cobalt chrome, and precious metals.
+DMLS can use many types of metal in its process, including tool steels, stainless steels (e.g. 300 Series Stainless Steel, PH 17-4 Stainless Steel, and 316L Stainless Steel), aluminum, titanium, nickel alloys, cobalt chrome, and precious metals.

 The process starts by utilizing a 3D model of the final component.
 The CAD file is then sliced into numerous layers creating 2D cross-section images of the part.
 From there, the file is supplied to the printer and the manufacturing begins.